 Ride Or Die: 10 Ridiculous Vehicles From Around The World

 Local: No problem!
-Take a tricycle going that way, and then get onto a jeepney and no problem!
+Take tricycle going that way, and then get jeepney.
+No problem!

 This sums up a lot of conversations about how to get from one place to another using location transportation.
 Completely nonsensical at first and after stumbling my way through it, somehow everything makes perfect sense the next time around.
 In this case, a jeepney is what local filipinos call their “buses.”
 A more apt description is a jeep on steroids – if you take that jeep, flatten it a bit, stretch it some, call it something “cool” like Beowulf or Jade Machine, throw on the most extravagant paint job and maybe a picture of Jesus and then shove in 20 people.